About the Game

 - The n-pointed asterisk can no longer be disassembled.

-- Multi-turn charge abilities like Decarbonize, Run Over, and Wrecking Charge now render each turn spent charging.
+- Multi-turn charge abilities like Decarbonize, Run Over, and Wrecking charge now render each turn spent charging.

 - Fixed a crash when a burgeoning cooking effect triggered on gaining new followers.